AJonStewart/SecurityWriteups/JSONPAttack/README.md

 To acheive the same result (getting cross origin information), it is recommended that you make a proxy server within your origin that can ping an external entity, then return that to the front end.

 In addition to SOP, there are now [Cross Origin Resource Sharing policies](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) (CORS) that defines how a browser and server can interact.
 The CORS policies are now attatched in HTTP Request and Response headers to define the interaction.

+### TODO
+* In the good actor diagram, add an annotation saying that the JSONP is then processed by client browser
+* Work in how this is an XSRF